Mendy Pellin

-Mendy Pellin is an American Chabad Hasidic comic with a web-based satirical news show called The Mendy Report.
+Mendy Pellin (born 20th century) is an American Chabad Hasidic actor and comedian with a web-based satirical news show, The Mendy Report.
+"Mr. Pellin, a garrulous 25-year-old, was beginning yet another segment as the host of The Mendy Report, an Internet news broadcast on the Web site ChabadTube.com.
+He runs the broadcast out of his childhood bedroom, now cluttered with production lights and videotape cassettes, in his family’s fourth-floor walk-up apartment on Kingston Avenue in a Hasidic enclave of Crown Heights, Brooklyn."

+Early life

 Pellin was born to a Hasidic family in Denver, Colorado.
 He spent most of his childhood in Crown Heights, Brooklyn, New York, home of the Chabad-Lubavitch movement.

+Career

 Mendy is also co-writer for a sitcom (release date unknown).
+He has appeared on The Tonight Show with Jay Leno.

+He acted in the independent film A Modest Suggestion.

+Personal life

 Mendy and his wife, Shulamit, married at the end of March 2007.
-He has appeared on The Tonight Show with Jay Leno.

-He acted in the independent film "A Modest Suggestion (Film)".